 This principle is not limited to situations where the Equality Act is ambiguous.
 The Employment Appeal Tribunal has said (in a case on the Disability Discrimination Act) that even if the British statute is clear, wording can be written in to change its meaning; however, the courts cannot change it in a manner which is not “compatible with the underlying thrust of the legislation” or which is “inconsistent with the scheme of the legislation or its general principles.”
 (EAT in Coleman v Attridge Law).
 As discussed at the link above, this too seems to continue after Brexit, subject to any post-2020 amendment of the Equality Act.

 In Paterson v Commissioner of Police of the Metropolis, the Employment Appeal Tribunal (EAT) held that the impairment’s effect on a high pressure exam for promotion was an effect on a ‘normal day-to-day activity’.
-The EAT said it would have interpreted the UK definition of disability as it did anyway just looking at domestic law, but that in any event it was bound to reach that interpretation by the European Court decision in Chacón Navas.
+The EAT said it would have interpreted the UK definition of disability as it did anyway just looking at domestic law.
+In any event though it was bound to reach that interpretation by the European Court decision in Chacón Navas.

 In Coleman v Attridge Law, the Employment Appeal Tribunal held that the DDA can and should be interpreted to include direct discrimination and harassment related to someone else’s disability in employment cases.
 (This has been rectified in the wording of the Equality Act 2010 is wider than the DDA, so as to include this.)

 So far as direct effect after 2020 is not excluded by those preconditions, the UK court can give the directive “direct effect” where the employer is a public body of a member state.
 This includes a UK public body such as a local authority.
 The directive needs to be unconditional and sufficiently precise, but that test is interpreted quite widely.
-Where a directive has direct effect, a UK tribunal should decide the case before it by directly applying the provisions of the directive.
+Where a directive has direct effect, the UK tribunal or court should decide the case before it by directly applying the provisions of the directive.